-- 11. Each paper shall be assessed either by a timed written examination or by coursework or by a combination of the two.
-The mode of examination for each paper, and details of any coursework and of the arrangements for its submission, shall be published by the Faculty Board not later than the beginning of the Full Michaelmas Term next preceding the examination. - 12.
-The Faculty Board shall nominate such number of Examiners as they may deem sufficient for Examiners. each Part of the Tripos. - 13.
-The Faculty Board shall have power to nominate one or more Assessors to assist the Examiners Assessors. for each Part of the Tripos.
+12. The Faculty Board shall nominate such number of Examiners as they may deem sufficient for each Part of the Tripos.

+13. The Faculty Board shall have power to nominate one or more Assessors to assist the Examiners for each Part of the Tripos.
 Assessors shall, if required, participate in setting the paper or papers assigned to them, mark the work of the candidates, and present a report to the Examiners.
 They may be summoned to meetings of the Examiners for the purpose of consultation and advice, but shall not be entitled to vote.

-These regulations will come into effect in accordance with the timetable in Temporary Regulation 25, p.
-358.
+&lt;sup>1 These regulations will come into effect in accordance with the timetable in Temporary Regulation 25, p.
+357.

-- 14. The papers set by each Examiner or Assessor shall be submitted to the Chair of the Examiners and at least one other Examiner for their approval. - 15.
-The same person may serve as an Examiner both for Part IA and Part IB simultaneously.
-A person who is an Examiner for one Part of the Tripos may also serve as an Assessor for any other Part of the Tripos.
+14. The papers set by each Examiner or Assessor shall be submitted to the Chair of the Examiners Regulations) and at least one other Examiner for their approval.

-- 16. For each Part of the Tripos a separate meeting of the Examiners shall be held, at which the respective class-list shall be drawn up.
+- 15. The same person may serve as an Examiner both for Part IA and Part IB simultaneously.
+A person who is an Examiner for one Part of the Tripos may also serve as an Assessor for any other Part of the Tripos. - 16.
+For each Part of the Tripos a separate meeting of the Examiners shall be held, at which the class-lists. respective class-list shall be drawn up.
 In each of these lists the names of the candidates who deserve honours shall be placed in three classes, of which the second shall be divided into two divisions.
 The names in the first and third classes, and in each division of the second class, shall be arranged in alphabetical order. - 17.
 A mark of distinction may be awarded to any candidate placed in the first class whose work is of special excellence.

-Scheme of examination for Part IA.
 18. The scheme of examination for Part IA shall be:

-Paper HT1.
-Historical Thinking I.
+Historical Thinking I. Paper HT1.

-Papers O1-O11.
 Outline papers.
-A variable number of papers specified by the Faculty Board, offering an introduction to periods and places, and combining economic, social, political, cultural and intellectual history.
-In any given year there will be at least three papers among Papers O1-O5 and at least three papers among Papers O6-O11 available for examination.
+A variable number of papers specified by the Faculty Board, offering an Papers O1-O11.

+introduction to periods and places, and combining economic, social, political, cultural and intellectual history.
+In any given year there will be at least three papers among Papers O1-O5 and at least three papers among Papers O6-O11 available for primary material.
+In any given year there will be at least six S papers available for examination.

 Papers S1-S16.
 Sources papers.
-A primary material.
-I

-Sources papers.
-A variable number of papers specified by the Faculty Board, exploring primary material.
-In any given year there will be at least six S papers available for examination.
+A variable number of papers specified by the Faculty Board, exploring